Skip to content

 Public Swimming Pools

-A public swimming pool is any pool that has a depth of two feet or more at any point and is intented to be used by the public for swimming, diving, or recreational bathing.
+A public swimming pool is any pool that has a depth of two feet or more at any point and is intended to be used by the public for swimming, diving, or recreational bathing.

 A fee may or may not be charged for use of the pool and the pool is operated by an owner, agent, lessee, operator, licensee, or concessionaire.